 If you have income from real property located in the United States that you own or have an interest in and hold for the production of income, you can choose to treat all income from that property as income effectively connected with a trade or business in the United States.
 The choice applies to all income from real property located in the United States and held for the production of income and to all income from any interest in such property.
 This includes income from rents, royalties from mines, oil or gas wells, or other natural resources.
-It also includes gains from the sale or exchange of real property and from the sale or exchange of timber, coal, or domestic iron ore with a retained economic interest.
+It also includes gains from the sale or exchange of timber, coal, or domestic iron ore with a retained economic interest.

-You can make this choice only for real property income that is not otherwise connected with your U.S. trade or business.
+You can make this choice only for real property income that is not otherwise effectively connected with your U.S. trade or business.